 The Disability Homestay Network (DHN) is an initiative of the Australian Homestay Network.
 The program was designed to improve the quality and quantity of short-term accommodation (STA) options for people with disability.

-DHN offers an array of standards-based, personalised accommodation and support services to give individuals living with disability greater choice and control on their journey to achieving their goals.
+DHN offers a range of standards-based, personalised accommodation and support services to give individuals living with disability greater choice and control on their journey to achieving their goals.

 As a disability service provider, our goal is to provide you (the guest) with opportunities to develop your daily life skills, build independence and make connections outside your usual network.
 You will have the chance to see new places, meet new people and experience new things.

 Why are we called the Disability Homestay Network (DHN)?